MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-create-jobs.md

 ---
-title: Create a Project Card for a Project and Specify Tasks
+title: Create a project card for a project and specify tasks
 description: For a new project, you create a project card that contains project tasks and planning lines, to help you manage progress and budgets.
 author: brentholtorf
 ms.author: bholtorf